 A CSO should always be in a learning mode and never too complacent with how they are protecting their company's data.
 I'm always going back and re-evaluating our security program to make sure it's practical from a business perspective.

-Ultimately, as a CSO you need to ensure the security function is continuing to provide organisational value by helping the business be agile enough to introduce new products and services more quickly, but with the right security controls in place.
+Ultimately, as a CSO you need to ensure the security function is continuing to provide organizational value by helping the business be agile enough to introduce new products and services more quickly, but with the right security controls in place.